goodguyry/postcss-tidy-columns/README.md

 > tidy-var(edge) // => var(--site-edge)
 > ```

-See the [Tips and Tricks](https://github.com/goodguyry/postcss-tidy-columns/wiki/Tips-and-Tricks) Wiki page for more.
+See the [Examples Wiki page](https://github.com/goodguyry/postcss-tidy-columns/wiki/Examples) for more.

 ## Options